What is the Poisson Distribution?

 The distribution below reflects a study area that averages 2.24 counts during the observation period.
 You can see the distribution itself consists of discrete counts and is right-skewed.

 If only we had a special probability distribution designed for this type of data . . . cue the Poisson distribution!
+This distribution is an example of a Probability Mass Function (PMF) because it calculates likelihoods for discrete random variables.

 The Poisson distribution is defined by a single parameter, lambda (λ), which is the mean number of occurrences during an observation unit.
 A rate of occurrence is simply the mean count per standard observation period.
 For example, a call center might receive an average of 32 calls per hour.